fontobene/fontobene/SPECIFICATION.md

 >
 > The U+ may be omitted for brevity in tables or when denoting ranges.

-The glyph declaration is followed by a list of polylines or glyph references, each on a single line.
+The glyph declaration is followed by a list of glyph references, polylines or whitespace definitions, each on a single line.
+The order and quantity of these three things MUST be as following:

+1. 0-n references (e.g. `@0041`)
+2. 0-n polylines (e.g. `1,0;1,7.5,-4.5;2.5,9;3,9`)
+3. 0-1 whitespace definitions (e.g. `~3.6`)

 #### Polylines